Installation and Accessing the App

 pnpm previewDeploying to a Web Server

 The production build output in dist/ is a collection of static files (HTML, JavaScript, CSS, WASM) that can be served by any web server.
-No server-side runtime is required.
+No server-side runtime is required for the core viewer features (file loading, playback, color management, annotations, export).
+Collaborative review sessions require additional signaling infrastructure -- see Collaboration and Signaling below.

 Static File Hosting